Physical activity is defined as a total of 30 mins or more of exercise which was enough to raise breathing rate.

 - Adults in Wales from higher socio-economic backgrounds (ABC1) are significantly more likely to agree that there are an adequate number of sport and physical activity facilities in their local area than those from lower groups (C2DE) (58% vs 51%).

-- Those living in the Mid Wales local authority are most likely disagree that there are an adequate number of sport and physical activity facilities in their local area (29%).
+- Those living in Mid Wales are most likely disagree that there are an adequate number of sport and physical activity facilities in their local area (29%).